-Everyone’s favourite comeback kid, SKODA, really know what they’re doing when it comes to hatchbacks.
-Their Octavia is a multi-award winning, well-loved car with heaps of benefits.
+Everyone’s favourite comeback kid, Skoda, really know what they’re doing when it comes to hatchbacks.
+Their all-new Octavia is a multi-award winning, well-loved car with heaps of practicality.

-It’s not as exciting to drive as some of the other cars on this list, but its steering is self-assured and handling is agile – so there are still a lot of plus points.
+It’s not as exciting to drive as some of the other cars on this list, but its steering is direct and handling can feel quite agile – so there are still a lot of plus points.

 Space is key with this car.
 It’s one of the Octavia’s main selling points.
 A family of five, even with older kids, can all fit in comfortably.

-It’s probably closer to the segment above hatchback – more like a Mondeo.
-And the driving position is good too, you sit in an elevated position behind a clutter-free, well laid out interior.
+It’s probably closer to the segment above the hatchback – more like a saloon.
 That 590 litre boot calls out to families who like to pack less than lightly for their holidays.

 What’s even better is that you can choose from a variety of engine options and specs, including the sporty vRS version.